Admiral

 Up

-from this period, rank/rate and seniority will be routinely entered.
+period, rank will be routinely entered.

 Exceptions